General Autoimmune Encephalitis

 Current diagnostic and treatment strategies concerning Autoimmune Encephalitis.

-Known also as “NMDA receptor antibody encephalitis”, anti-NMDAr is a potentially lethal form of brain inflammation which also has a high probability of recovery with treatment.
+Also known as “NMDA receptor antibody encephalitis”, anti-NMDAr is a potentially lethal form of brain inflammation which also has a high probability of recovery with treatment.

 There are multiple types of antibodies in Autoimmune Encephalitis.
 They have different clinical presentations and syndromes and thus, have different responses to treatment.
+This section covers the other types of AE that do not have their own section.

 Hashimoto’s Encephalitis (SREAT)